VOLTTRON/volttron/docs/source/deploying-volttron/single-machine.rst

 .. note::

    The `STATUS` column indicates whether the agent is running.
-The `HEALTH` column indicates whether the current state of the agent is within intended parameters (if the Master Driver is publishing, the platform historian has not been backlogged, etc.)
+The `HEALTH` column indicates whether the current state of the agent is within intended parameters (if the Platform Driver is publishing, the platform historian has not been backlogged, etc.)

 You can further verify that the agents are functioning correctly with ``tail -f volttron.log``.